 The actor Charlton Heston recalled an occasion when he and his wife were invited to dine with them at a local restaurant: “Hill heaped the most obscene abuse on Hayworth until she was reduced to a flood of tears, her face in her hands.”
 He goes on to describe how humiliating it was and how tempted he was to strike Hill, instead he and his wife, who was also in tears, got up from the table and left.
 He later wrote, “I’m ashamed of walking away from Miss Hayworth’s humiliation.
 I never saw her again.”

 Over the next two decades Rita Hayworth made fewer and fewer movies as her alcoholism became more profound and her behaviour increasingly erratic.
 She had never received much in the way of critical acclaim and now frequently drunk and unable to remember her lines she merely became a famous name on the cast list.

 She died on 14 May 1987, aged 68, from an Alzheimer related disease which had gone undiagnosed for many years and may have been mistaken at times for drunkenness.

 Rita Hayworth was only ever nominated for one Golden Globe which she didn’t win.

 Even so she was voted 19th greatest ever actress by the American Film Institute, one behind Shirley Temple.

 “You could put all the talent I had into your left eye and still not suffer from impaired vision.”

-The very pretty sixteen year old Constance enrolled at Theatre School and the family’s close proximity to the big Hollywood Studios and their contacts within the business soon found her being cast in minor roles in small budget movies for RKO but she displayed no great talent and Hollywood was replete with pretty young girls and the work soon dried up.
+Pretty sixteen-year-old Constance enrolled at Theatre School and the family’s close proximity to the big Hollywood Studios and their contacts within the business soon found her being cast in minor roles in small budget movies for RKO, but she displayed no great talent and Hollywood was replete with pretty young girls and the work soon dried up.